NexGen-3D-Printing/MKS-SKIPR-SETUP/README.md

 ```console
 ls -a
 ```
-You will see all the things we just installed, most of these are folders, the one we will be jumping into is "klipper"
+You will see all the things we just installed, most of these are folders, the one we will be jumping into is `klipper`
 * Type:
 ```console
 cd klipper